 This method is based on the intermediate value theorem for continuous functions, which says that any continuous function f (x) in the interval [a,b] that satisfies f (a) * f (b) < 0 must have a zero in the interval [a,b].

 Methods that uses this theorem are called dichotomy methods, because they divide the interval into two parts (which are not necessarily equal).

 We have alreadyy explored False position method and Secant method, now it is time for the simplest method – bisection, also know as interval halving.
 As you can guess from its name, this method uses division of an interval into two equal parts.

 the interval is replaced either with or with depending on the sign of .
 This process is continued until the zero is obtained.
 Since the zero is obtained numerically, the value of c may not exactly match with all the decimal places of the analytical solution of f(x) = 0 in the given interval.
 Hence the following mechanisms can be used to stop the bisection iterations:

 — function value is less than ε.

-— difference between two subsequent хk is less than ε.
-Note that since interval is halved on each step, instead of this you can compute the required number of iterations.
+— the difference between the two subsequent хk is less than ε.
+Note that since the interval is halved on each step, you can instead compute the required number of iterations.